GuillaumeSeren/gentoo-overlay/README.md

-[kpcli][kpcli]            | A command line interface to KeePass database files [git-extras][git-extras]  | GIT utilities -- repo summary, repl, changelog population, author commit percentages and more [composer][composer]      | Dependency Manager for PHP
+[kpcli][kpcli]            | A command line interface to KeePass database files [git-extras][git-extras]  | GIT utilities -- repo summary, repl, changelog population, author commit percentages and more [composer][composer]      | Dependency Manager for PHP [git][git]                | Git Source Code Mirror - This is a publish-only repository and all pull requests are ignored.
+Please follow Documentation/SubmittingPatches procedure for any of your improvements.

 ## PARTICIPATE
 If find any bugs or problem related to those ebuild I suggest that you fill a __Issue__.